 Some people say that domestic violence is a crime without witnesses.
 Often times the only witnesses to an alleged offense are the people involved.
 Sometimes minor children are witnesses.
 Since domestic violence most often takes place without the presence of witnesses, it is a charge that is easily abused.
 False reporting of domestic abuse is an epidemic in Michigan.
-False reporting and false accusations of domestic violence and abuse regularly occur when there is a contentious divorce and one spouse is seeking to gain an advantage over the other relative to assets, the marital home or child custody.
+False reporting and false accusations of domestic violence and abuse regularly occur when there is a contentious divorce and one spouse is seeking to gain an advantage over the other relative to assets, the marital home, or child custody.
 If a false report is made, even if the complainant doesn’t follow through or admits the allegations were untrue, the prosecutors can be relentless and refuse to acknowledge the possibility of a fabricated allegation.

 Domestic Violence Offenses

 Michigan state law punishes a first offense for domestic violence as a misdemeanor offense subject to up to 93 days in jail and/or a maximum $500 fine.
 Domestic violence or domestic assault is an assault or assault and battery when any of the following also exists:

 - the complaining witness is a spouse or former spouse;